arghya05/erav1/Assignment 11/README.md

 3) Shashank Pathak (shashankhalo7@gmail.com)

-## Assignment 9
+## Assignment 11
-This assignment involves the implementation of the Gradcam module
+This assignment involves the implementation of a custom ResNet architecture that is trained using one cycle policy to achieve 90+ accuracy on CIFAR-10 in less than 24 epochs.